grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "That is what makes it so hard, and why only a certain type of person makes it as a submariner.
 I think on land the culture has a perception that it is this glorious job, where you are out from under the thumb of Authorities, free to pursue your own career, and helping to make world commerce go around.
 The people on land know it is dangerous, and that gets mixed into the legend of who a submariner is.
 But in reality, the people who make good submariners are the ones who can handle being in a cramped space for days on end with no changes in their environment at all, and still manage to keep their mind sharp enough to snap into action when a situation presents itself.
 It is not a job that is an expression of physical acuity.
 It is a job that puts your mental toughness to the test."

-"I certainly don't have much to offer in physical strength..."
-Said Cassandra.
+"I certainly don't have much to offer in physical strength..." said Cassandra.

 "People on land think it is a job for tough guys.
 We are always getting men looking for jobs on submarines.
 Men who look like, well, like me.
 Hefty guys with a lot of muscles.
 And some of those guys are fine.
 But Captain Percy and I have realized over the years that the mental toughness we need is not correlated to physical toughness.
 We hire people who we anticipate might have that mental toughness, at least when we have an option in who we can hire.
 And we find that mental toughness in all kinds of people.
 It is not just me and Percy, most of the people who actually work in the submarine cargo industry these days look for that mental toughness in all types.
 The Authority subs are still full of big men, but the commercial subs are a pretty diverse crowd of workers."